 We have received your request.
 Our product expert will send your free trial license shortly via email.

-ADSelfService Plus, a web-based self-service password management, MFA, and SSO solution, allows users to securely reset their passwords in Active Directory (AD), automatically update cached domain credentials remotely on their machines, and more.
+ADSelfService Plus—an identity security solution with adaptive MFA, single sign-on, and password management capabilities—allows users to securely reset their passwords in Active Directory, automatically update cached domain credentials remotely on their machines, and more.

-When users log on to an AD domain, a form of the logon information is cached locally on their machines (example: Windows 10 or Windows 7 laptops).
-Every time the user tries to log on to their Windows machine, this login information is verified against the cached login credentials stored in the machine.
+When a user logs into an Active Directory domain for the first time, a form of the login credentials is cached locally on their machine (example: Windows 10 or Windows 7 laptops).
+Every subsequent time the user tries to log on to their Windows machine, that login information is verified against the cached Active Directory login credentials stored in the machine.
 If the verification succeeds, the user is then allowed to access the machine.
 This cached credential allows users to log on to their Windows machines when they have no way of reaching the domain controller for authentication.

 In some cases, remote users are unable to access their machines since their cached credentials have expired.
 Some users seldom connect to their corporate network via a virtual private network (VPN) or use remote connections (RDP), so they're not prompted to change their soon-to-expire Active Directory passwords from their Windows taskbar.